panckreous/carmen-rails/README.md

-# NOT ACTIVELY MAINTAINED

-I haven't time in over a year to properly support this project.

 # carmen-rails

-carmen-rails is a Rails 3 plugin that supplies two new form helper methods:
+carmen-rails is a Rails plugin that supplies two new form helper methods:
 `country_select` and `subregion_select`.
 It uses
-[carmen](http://github.com/jim/carmen) as its source of geographic data.
+[carmen](https://github.com/carmen-ruby/carmen) as its source of geographic data.

 ## Requirements